-The authors would like to thank all the children and their parents for participating in the study; T. Davis (Business Manager of the Children's Directorate, Leicester City West Primary Care Trust) for his assistance with the Leicestershire Child Health Database; and M. Egger, M-P. Strippoli, M. Brinkhof (all at the Institute of Social and Preventive Medicine, University of Bern, Bern, Switzerland) and P. Latzin (Dept of Paediatrics and Institute of Social and Preventive Medicine, University of Bern) for their valuable comments on the manuscript.
+The authors thank all the children and their parents for participating in the study, Tony Davis, Business Manager, Children's Directorate, Leicester City West Primary Care Trust for his assistance with the Leicestershire Child Health Database, and Matthias Egger, Philip Latzin, Marie-Pierre Strippoli and Martin Brinkhof for their valuable comments on the manuscript.
+The authors also thank Jonathan Grigg who helped finance the follow-up survey in 2003 via a grant from the UK Department of Health (number 0020014).